 Offering vCIO services is an excellent way for an MSP to transition from an IT provider to a business advisor.
 However, some critical differences exist between what some MSPs call virtual CIO services and what SMBs actually need.
 And failing to make that distinction can be disastrous.

-CIOs’ (and vCIOs’) Top Priorities for 2019
+CIOs’ (and vCIOs’) Top Priorities

-To distinguish between the roles of “consultative seller” and vCIO, let’s start with what actual CIOs are focused on this year.
-According to a CIO.com article, “Top priorities for CIOs in 2019,” the most important transformation initiatives they’re focused on are:
+To distinguish between the roles of “consultative seller” and vCIO, let’s start with what actual CIOs are focused on.
+According to a CIO.com article, “8 Top Priorities for CIOs,” CIOs are focused on are:

 For additional tips and insights on developing a solid vCIO services offering, be sure to check out XaaS Journal’s Virtual CIO Services landing page along with the following articles: